Profil d'un avocat

 Michael is a member of the firm’s National Inclusion Committee.

 Michael has acted pro bono in significant litigation for an array of local, national and international public interest organizations, including the British Columbia Civil Liberties Association, HIV & AIDS Legal Clinic Ontario, CACTUS Montréal, Pivot Legal Society, the Canadian HIV/AIDS Legal Network, the BC Freedom of Information and Privacy Association, Community Legal Assistance Society, Council for Canadians with Disabilities and Harm Reduction International.
+He has also represented the Secretariat of the Joint United Nations Programme on HIV/AIDS before the Supreme Court of Canada.
 In 2013, the firm received the British Columbia Civil Liberties Association’s Liberty Award in recognition of exceptional contributions made by Michael and other members of the firm to human rights and civil liberties in Canada.

 Parus sur nos blogues